List of Ripping Yarns episodes

-Ripping Yarns is a television comedy series created by Michael Palin and Terry Jones and first broadcast on BBC 2 between 1976 and 1979.
+Ripping Yarns is a British television comedy series created by Michael Palin and Terry Jones and first broadcast on BBC 2 between 1976 and 1979.
 This is a list of the nine episodes forming the series.
 Although all were co-written by Palin and Jones, the latter appeared only in the first episode, Tomkinson's Schooldays.

 Pilot and first series

 The series is introduced by a bearded man in an opera cape (Palin) standing at some cliffs, who takes several tries to say the phrase "The follies of our youth are in retrospect glorious when compared to the follies of our old age."
 The director (Jones) keeps cueing him and finishes by saying it himself.
 This is a parody of Orson Welles' appearance in a Domecq sherry commercial, made explicit by Palin saying "Our sherry tonight...".